tessel/hardware/design-files.md

 # Open source hardware design files for Tessel and its Modules

 Below are PDF and [DipTrace](http://diptrace.com/downloads/download-diptrace/) schematics for Tessel and its modules.
-Board layout files (also for DipTrace) are coming soon.
+Board layout files (and supporting files for silkscreen) are provided in DipTrace format.

 All files and designs are licensed under CC-BY-SA.